This topic describes the recommended workflow to configure a system from scratch.

 When connecting via a network, it is expected that all switches/routers meet the control network requirements described here.

-If the diamond surface consists of more than one frame, then you will need to decide how to connect the additional frames: using a CAN bus daisy-chain to the main frame OR making individual IP connections to Power Core.
-All possible options are explained here
+If the diamond surface consists of more than one frame, then you will need to decide how to connect the additional frames: either via CAN bus (to the main frame) or via IP (to the network).
+All possible options are explained here.

 The IP connection(s) to Power Core may use either a Multicast or Unicast IP address scheme.
 If you wish to use Unicast IPs for more than one frame, then this requires some additional configuration (in the ON-AIR Designer).